cisagov/cool-accounts/terraform/README.md

-# cool-terraform-account - terraform subdirectory #
+# cool-accounts - terraform subdirectory #

 This subdirectory contains Terraform code to create the COOL "terraform" account.
 It creates: